Ash pond

-An ash pond, also called a coal ash basin or surface impoundment, is an engineered structure used at coal-fired power stations for the disposal of two types of coal combustion products: bottom ash and fly ash.
-The pond is used as a landfill to prevent the release of ash into the atmosphere.
-Although the use of ash ponds in combination with air pollution controls (such as wet scrubbers) decreases the amount of airborne pollutants, the structures pose serious health risks for the surrounding environment.
+An ash pond, also called a coal-ash basin or surface impoundment, is an engineered structure used at coal-fired power stations for the disposal of two types of coal combustion products: bottom ash and fly ash.
+The pond is used as a landfill to prevent the release of ash into the atmosphere and surface water.
+Although the use of ash ponds in combination with air-pollution controls (such as wet scrubbers) decreases the amount of airborne pollutants, the structures pose serious health risks for the surrounding environment.

-Ash ponds use gravity to settle out large particulates (measured as total suspended solids) from power plant wastewater.
+Ash ponds use gravity to settle out large particulates (measured as total suspended solids) from power-plant wastewater.
 This technology does not treat dissolved pollutants.
-The ponds generally have not been built as lined landfills, and therefore chemicals in the ash can leach into groundwater and surface waters, accumulating in the biomass of the system.
+The ponds generally have not been built as lined landfills; therefore, chemicals in the ash can leach into groundwater and surface waters, accumulating in the biomass of the system.

 Design

 Ash ponds are generally formed using a ring embankment to enclose the disposal site.
 The embankments are designed using similar design parameters as embankment dams, including zoned construction with clay cores.
 The design process is primarily focused on handling seepage and ensuring slope stability.

 Failure of a pond's earthen embankment can cause ash spills on adjacent land and rivers, with serious environmental damage, as evidenced in the 2008 Kingston Fossil Plant spill in Tennessee and the 2014 Dan River coal ash spill in North Carolina.